myracheng/myracheng.github.io/index.md

 ---
 <img class="profile-picture" src="imgs/me2.jpg">

 I am a PhD candidate in Computer Science in the Stanford NLP group.
-My research focuses on understanding and improving the social outcomes of NLP technologies, such as addressing anthropomorphism, social biases, and other implicit perceptions.
+My research focuses on illuminating and addressing the societal risks of conversational AI systems, such as sycophancy and anthropomorphism.
 I am advised by <a href="https://web.stanford.edu/~jurafsky">Dan Jurafsky</a> and supported by the Knight-Hennessy Scholarship and the NSF Graduate Research Fellowship.

 Previously, I did my undergraduate at Caltech, where I double-majored in computer science and history.
 I've also spent time at Microsoft Research (on the FATE team with Alexandra Olteanu and Su Lin Blodgett, and with [Adam Kalai](https://kal.ai/)) and DeepMind.